 The design output from the participant was expressed on paper provided to the participants.
 The paper had two boxes per page, in which participants were instructed to include one idea per box.
 Each idea included either textual description of the concept, a sketch of the concept, or the majority of the time, both a textual description and sketch.
 To fully understand the effects of the inspirational stimuli on the participants' ideation, participant-generated ideas were coded for a range of design metrics.
-The following section details the metrics used to understand the design output and performance of the participants.
+Section 3.1 briefly describes the metrics used to understand the design output and performance of the participants.
+Further details of the design metrics used can be found in Refs.
+[66] and [7].

-3.1 Design Evaluation Metrics

-To explore the effect of the external inspirational stimuli of different analogical distances on design quality output of individuals, several design evaluation metrics were used.
-For consistency and comparability, these metrics are the same as those used in our previous work with design by analogy with minor modifications noted below [66].
+3.1 Design Evaluation Metrics.
+To explore the effect of the external inspirational stimuli of different analogical distances on design output quality of individuals, several design evaluation metrics were used.
+For consistency and comparability, these metrics are the same as those used in our previous work with design by analogy with minor modifications noted below [67].
 The metrics used were: (1) quantity of ideas, (2) breadth of search through the design solution space, (3) novelty of ideas, and (4) quality of ideas.
-Quantity and breadth were used to examine how the participants were ideating; quantity of ideas was meant to give a sense of whether participants were generating and/or refining a small number of ideas or exploring larger numbers of concepts and variations on these concepts, the latter of which is correlated with a greater likelihood of higher quality ideas [64]; breadth of search was intended to gauge participants' ability to come up with a wide variety of ideas, a skill found to correlate with the ability to restructure problems - arguably a vital skill in design problem solving [70-72].
+Quantity and breadth were used to examine how the participants were ideating; quantity of ideas was meant to give a sense of whether participants were generating and/or refining a small number of ideas or exploring larger numbers of concepts and variations on these concepts, the latter of which is correlated with a greater likelihood of higher quality ideas [63]; breadth of search was intended to gauge participants' ability to come up with a wide variety of ideas, a skill found to correlate with the ability to restructure problems - arguably a vital skill in design problem solving [71-73].
+No significant effects were seen across conditions in quantity (F(2, 67) = 0.05, p = 0.94) or breadth of ideas (F(2, 61) = 0.47, p = 0.62, so for the sake of brevity, we refer interested readers to Ref.
+[67] for description of these metrics.
 The novelty and quality metrics focused on the design output of the participants.
 Quality of design output was measured because it is most important that design solutions meet customer requirements.
-A design might be novel, but if it does not meet customer needs or specifications, it is not an acceptable solution to the problem [70].
-Novelty was examined due to the general consensus in the literature that creative products are at least novel [70, 71].
+A design might be novel, but if it does not meet customer needs or specifications, it is not an acceptable solution to the problem [71].
+Novelty was examined due to the general consensus in the literature that creative products are at least novel [71,72].